-In this tutorial we will show you how to install Google Earth on Ubuntu 18.04 LTS.
+In this tutorial, we will show you how to install Google Earth on Ubuntu 18.04 LTS.
 For those of you who didn’t know, Google Earth is a virtual globe that lets you travel anywhere sitting right in front of your desk.
 You can explore any place on earth (even in 3D) and also beyond earth.
 You can explore the surface of the Moon and Mars, and explore the stars in the night sky.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
-The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘sudo’ to the commands to get root privileges.
-I will show you through the step by step installation Google Earth on an Ubuntu 18.04 Bionic Beaver server.
+The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘

 Install Google Earth on Ubuntu 18.04 LTS Bionic Beaver

 Step 1.
-First make sure that all your system packages are up-to-date by running these following apt-get commands in the terminal.
+First, make sure that all your system packages are up-to-date by running the following

 Step 2.
 Install Prerequisites Packages.

-First, download Google Earth installation package:
+First, download the Google Earth installation package:

-Next, use the gdebi command to install Google Earth:
+gdebi command to install Google Earth:

-Congratulation’s!
+Congratulations!
 You have successfully installed Google Earth.
 Thanks for using this tutorial for installing Google Earth on your Ubuntu 18.04 LTS Bionic Beaver.
-For additional help or useful information, we recommend you to check the official Google Earth web site.
+For additional help or useful information, we recommend you to check the official Google Earth website.